 For the laboratory portion of the course, students will observe an experienced lab instructor.
-It is the responsibility of the student to view each lab video in its entirety and only mark the lab as "done" when it is completed.
+It is the responsibility of the student to view each lab video in its entirety.
+Students are required to keep an electronic lab notebook.
+The electronic notebook should be downloaded and utilized for all lab modules.
+The provided electronic notebook is located under the section entitled "Lab Resources".
+It is a graded component of the course and must be submitted prior to the related lab exam.
+The lab notebook, alone, can be used as a resource to the student while taking their lab exam(s).
 Please note that the use of outside material (i.e. the internet, textbooks, articles, etc.) is not permitted while taking the lab exams.
-A recommended lab schedule can be found on the home page of each lab; the student should follow this schedule to meet course objectives.
+A recommended lab schedule can be found on the home page of each lab.
+The student should follow this schedule in order to meet course objectives.

-Suggested Timed Course Schedule (to complete the course within a typical college semester) All Portage courses are offered asynchronously with no required schedule to better fit the normal routine of adult students, but the schedule below is suggested to allow a student to complete the course within a typical college semester.
+Suggested Timed Course Schedule: (to complete the course within a typical college semester)

+All Portage courses are offered asynchronously with no required schedule to better fit the normal routine of adult students, but the schedule below is suggested to allow a student to complete the course within a typical college semester.
 Students may feel free to complete the course on a schedule determined by them within the parameters outlined under "Course Progression."